-Here are the latest NFL Thursday Night Football odds and lines for the 2022 season.
+Here are the current NFL Thursday Night Football odds and lines for the 2023 season.

 NFL Thursday Night Football Odds & Lines

 NFL Thursday Night Football odds are courtesy of DraftKings Sportsbook, unless otherwise noted, and are current as of Wednesday, May 17, at 9 a.m.
 ET.
 Keep tabs on all of our current NFL odds as the season progresses.

 2023 Thursday Night Football Games

 Week 1: Detroit Lions vs Kansas City Chiefs (9/7/23)